 Winston Churchill famously redrafted his manuscripts twice; once for readability and once for beauty.

-I usually need many more iterations than two – you might not.
-But however many passes you make, it’s a good idea to have a particular purpose for each.
-Having a purpose focuses your attention (and it’s an approach which helped Churchill bag the Nobel Prize for literature).
+Some writers need many more iterations than two – you might not.
+However many passes you make, it’s a good idea to have a particular purpose for each.
+Having a purpose focuses your attention (and it’s an approach that helped Churchill bag the Nobel Prize for literature).

 Granted, some writers redraft pretty much as they write and cover multiple bases at once.
 But this all-in-one approach tends to work better for experienced novelists.